What is the salary of my MP?

 MPs belong to the Parliamentary Contributory Pension Fund (PCPF) which is managed by trustees and contracted-out of the additional State Pension.
 A new pension scheme was introduced in 2015, providing benefits based on Career Average Revalued Earnings (CARE) rather than final salary figures.

 Although controversial at the time, it is now rarely argued that MPs should not be paid at all, as it is widely accepted that the work of an MP is a full-time job.

-It remains acceptable for MPs to continue to work in other capacities and many – albeit a declining number – do.
-This ranges from some continuing to work in medicine, the law, and business.
+Throughout 2021 a number of MPs continued to work in other capacities, whether that is in medicine, the law, and business.
 A Register of Interests for MPs requires all earnings accrued by members other than through their Parliamentary Salaries to be declared.

 Ministers receive a supplementary salary in addition to their basic MP’s salary.

 Salaries for Ministers were introduced under the Ministers of the Crown Act 1937, and are governed today by the Ministerial and Other Salaries Act 1975, as amended.
 They are periodically updated through Orders made under the Act.

 In May 2015, David Cameron announced that ministerial pay would be frozen at its existing rate.
 The ministerial element of pay remained unchanged from 2016-2019, but ministers in the House of Commons received increases in their parliamentary pay.

 In 2023, Prime Minister, Rishi Sunak is entitled to an annual salary of £167,391..
 This comprised his MPs salary and his Ministerial Salary.